libriscv/libriscv/README.md

 The binary translation has best performance when combined with the experimental CMake option `RISCV_FLAT_RW_ARENA`, which makes everything after the read-only ELF segments always writable as an optimization, effectively turning it into a writable arena (up to the given memory limit).
 This option can be found by enabling the `RISCV_EXPERIMENTAL` CMake option.
 Further, I have occasionally seen the tailcall dispatch running faster than threaded dispatch, enabled with the `RISCV_TAILCALL_DISPATCH` CMake option.

 An experimental libtcc mode can be unlocked by enabling `RISCV_EXPERIMENTAL`, called `RISCV_LIBTCC`.
 When enabled, libriscv will invoke libtcc on code generated for each execute segment.
 It is usually faster than bytecode simulation, but not always.

+## Experimental features

+### Read-write arena

+The experimental read-write arena simplifies memory operations immediately outside of the loaded ELF, leaving the heap unprotectable.
+If page protections are still needed, allocate pages outside of the arena and apply protections to them.

+### Multiprocessing

+There is multiprocessing support, but it is in its early stages.
+It is achieved by calling a (C/SYSV ABI) function on many machines, with differing CPU IDs.
+The input data to be processed should exist beforehand.
+It is not well tested, and potential page table races are not well understood.
+That said, it passes manual testing and there is a unit test for the basic cases.

+### Embedded libtcc

+When binary translation is enabled, the experimental option `RISCV_LIBTCC` is available. libtcc will be embedded in the RISC-V emulator and used as compiler for binary translation.